actionml/harness/rest_spec.md

-# Harness Server REST API
+# The Harness REST Specification

 REST stands for [REpresentational State Transfer](https://en.wikipedia.org/wiki/Representational_state_transfer) and is a method for identifying resources and operations for be preformed on them with URIs and HTTP verbs.
 For instance an HTTP POST corresponds to the C in CRUD, which in turn stands for Create, Update, Read, Delete.
 So by combining the HTTP verb with a resource identifying URi most desired operations can be constructed.